snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Procedural macros

-Procedural macros need to be declared in a special `proc-macro` crate, and this create can **only** export procedural macros.
-So with many popular crates you will see a
+[Procedural macros](https://doc.rust-lang.org/nightly/reference/procedural-macros.html) need to be declared in a special `proc-macro` crate, and this crate can **only** export procedural macros, and the proc macros can not be used in the same crate they are defined in.
-`x-macros` crate somewhere if they wish to create their own proc macros.
 This makes sense because they need to be compiled before they can be used.

 There have been questions of what exactly macros should be able to do, currenly `sqlx` connects to the network...